 Does not have a good team of peripheral professionals:

-Knowing who to suggest to the Buyer or Seller so that they have the best professional advisers is key.
-Trying not to overstep our directions to the client by delving into advise that should be provided to the Buyer or Seller by a professional immersed in the subject is key.
+Knowing who to suggest to the buyer or seller so that they have the best professional advisers is key.
+Trying not to overstep our directions to the client by delving into advice that should be provided to them by a professional immersed in the subject is important.
 Adorna Carroll puts it well when she says, "you must be the source of the source...but not the source...".
-In other words you must be the access to the best team of periferal professionals.
+In other words you must be the access to the best team of peripheral professionals.

 Lets details slip through the cracks:

-Sometimes, in the rush to getting the best price possible, Buyers and Sellers forget to look for the details that can cause drama as the deal moves towards closing.
-Trying to keep both parties calm and pointing out details that could cause problems at a later date.
+Sometimes, in the rush to getting the best price possible, buyers and sellers forget to look for the details that can cause drama as the deal moves towards closing.
+Trying to keep both parties calm and pointing out details that could cause problems at a later date is essential.

 Has not prepared client that fees, inclusions, and desired items are merely a suggestion:

 Often in trying to negotiate a sale, price is not the only issue that is negotiated.
 Trying to be flexible with the other offerings other than price can make or break a deal.
 Inclusions can be the hold out issue in completing a deal putting thousands of dollars in jeopardy, when the inclusion could be replaced new for hundreds of dollars.